pawelc/docs/toread_copulas.md

-1990 - Empirical laplace transform and approximation of compound distributions 1994 - Multivariate extreme-value distributions with applications to environmental data 1995 - Constructing multivariate distributions with specific marginal distributions
+1896 - The Joy of Copulas: Bivariate Distributions with Uniform Marginals 1990 - Empirical laplace transform and approximation of compound distributions 1994 - Multivariate extreme-value distributions with applications to environmental data 1995 - Constructing multivariate distributions with specific marginal distributions